RTS2/rts2/scripts/rts2saf/sphinx/installation.rst

 Wired things
 ------------
-Before you start with the installationn process execute
+Before you start with the installation execute

 .. code-block:: bash